Psikyo STG – 1997 Developer Interview

 Okamoto: I didn’t start making STGs because I liked them, but because they were the only kind of game you could make properly given the technical limitations of the time.
 That and racing or Pacman style games.
 When I came to Capcom nobody was making anything other than those.
 I never played Galaxian when it was popular, but I did like getting the flags in Galaga and played that a lot.

-Back then the sprites and objects in games were too small, so that if you tried to make an action game the hitboxes and such wouldn’t be clear to players.
+Back then the sprites in games were too small, so that if you tried to make an action game the hitboxes and such wouldn’t be clear to players.
 “What just hit me!
 No way!”
-Therefore, if you wanted to create a game that you could be completely satisfied with, it naturally had to be a STG.
+Therefore, if you wanted to create a game that you could be completely satisfied with, it had to be a STG.
 The first STG I made at Capcom was 1942, but the game I made before that, SonSon, somewhat resembled a STG since you fire bullets.
 Though that game emphasized 2P simultaneous play more.

 Nakamura: Time Pilot was one of those games where Americans were better than me, who loved games.
 In that era you could scratch out a clear with good reflexes alone.